BeihaiYao/Projet-Linux/README.md

 get the projet directly from Dokcer Hub:
 (Commande)

-1.docker login
+1. docker login
-2.docker pull yaobh/project_linux:v1
+2. docker pull yaobh/project_linux:v1
-3.docker run -it -p 9090:9090 yaobh/project_linux:v1
+3. docker run -it -p 9090:9090 yaobh/project_linux:v1

 You will get these information below:
 -------------------------------------------------------------------------------------------------------